facebook/react/docs/docs/introducing-jsx.md

 >**Tip:**
 >
 >We recommend [searching for a "Babel" language definition](http://babeljs.io/docs/editors) for your editor of choice so that both ES6 and JSX code is properly highlighted.
-This website uses the [Oceanic Next](https://labs.voronianski.com/oceanic-next-color-scheme/) color scheme that works well with it.
+This website uses the [Oceanic Next](https://labs.voronianski.com/oceanic-next-color-scheme/) color scheme which is compatible with it.